 On NBC’s OlympicTalk, the Infostrada Sports has listed these countries according to gold medal predictions, with Norway and the U.S. at the lead of 14 gold medals each, and Canada following with 11.

 Germany, France, Russia, South Korea, the Netherlands and China will follow these countries with gold medals numbering to 10, 6, 5, 5, 5 and 4.
 Austria, Sweden and Slovenia will follow with three gold medals each, while Japan, Poland and the Czech Republic will earn a total of two gold medals each.
 The remaining countries will earn either one gold medal or none.

-These past few months, U.S. athletes such as skiers Ted Ligety and Mikaela Shiffrin have been competing worldwide to earn a spot in the 2014 Winter Olympics.
+These past few months, U.S. athletes such as Ted Ligety and Mikaela Shiffrin have been competing worldwide to earn a spot in the 2014 Winter Olympics.

-Unfortunately, InfoStrada Sports lists no medals for the U.S. or Canada in men’s hockey, and no medals for U.S. figure skating.
+On the list of no medals, InfoStrada Sports lists no medals for the U.S. or Canada in men’s hockey, and no medals for U.S. figure skating.
 On the other hand, this year’s medals will rise from Vancouver’s Olympics for the U.S. and Norway, when each won 9 medals in 2010, while Canada won 14 gold medals and Germany won 10 that year.

 Photo Courtesy of Flickr